Looking to do some remote UX research? You’ll need the right tools to get the job done. Here are our top seven.

-Usability testing and user research are two UX processes that can be complex and difficult to carry out remotely if you’re not operating in the world of remote testing/research.
-So we’re here to break down some of the best approaches and tools and make this part of your transition to remote work that much easier.
+Usability testing and UX research can be complex and difficult to carry out remotely if you’re not operating in the world of remote testing/research.
+So let’s break down some of the best approaches and tools!

-Thankfully, the worlds of user research and usability testing started setting up shop in online/remote-friendly platforms long before most of us started setting offices up in our kitchens.
+Thankfully, the world of user research started setting up shop in online/remote-friendly platforms long before most of us started setting offices up in our kitchens.
 And why?
 Because not every design team is working to solve problems for users who live in their locale.
-There are tons of user research platforms out there to choose from.
+There are tons of user research and usability testing platforms out there to choose from.
 The only real question is which one(s) you should choose.